ibm-cloud-docs/discovery-data/connector-lfs-cp4d.md

     Replace the following variables:

-    - `<persistent-volume-claim-name>` with the name of your persistent volume claim.
+    - `<persistent-volume-claim-name>`: Specify the name of your persistent volume claim.
 For example, `jdoe-nfs-pvc`.
-    - `<persistent-volume-name>` with the name of your persistent volume.
+    - `<persistent-volume-name>`: Specify the name of your persistent volume.
 For example, `jdoe-nfs-pv`.

 1. Enter the following command to create the persistent volume claim: